weiyudaixing/obsidian-tasks/docs/Getting Started/Statuses/Example Statuses.md

 Happily, some themes use `P` and `C` for these.
 Others use `p` and `c`.

-Either way, I can make them toggle to each other, and by giving them the type `NON_TASK`, I can exclude them from my Tasks searches, as I don't see them as actionable.
+Either way, I can make them toggle to each other, and by giving them the stage `NON_TASK`, I can exclude them from my Tasks searches, as I don't see them as actionable.

 <!-- include: DocsSamplesForStatuses.test.DefaultStatuses_pro-con-cycle.approved.mermaid.md -->
 ```mermaid